zhuochun/dotfiles/README.md

 - ` vimrc`: for Mac
 - `_vimrc`: for Windows

-To maintian key press consistency, mappings on Windows (Alt - M) are remapped to Mac (Command - D).
+To maintain key consistency, mappings on Windows (Alt - M) are remapped to Mac (Command - D).

 # Screenshot on Windows